willfindlay/honors-thesis/thesis/thesis.md

 including measuring ebpH's response to a variety of simulated attacks.
 Snapshots will ensure controlled and consistent system state between runs, and will be particularly useful in controlling for initial ebpH profile state during each round of testing.

-During normal testing, we are particularly interested in the rate of false positives and false negatives observed by ebpH.
-A false positive will be defined as any anomaly detected by ebpH that corresponds to ordinary system behavior, while a false negative will be defined as a failure to detect the presence of an attack.
-In order to test for both false positive and false negative rates, we will observe ebpH on ordinary systems as well as systems under attack and compare results.

-As a general-purpose anomaly-based intrusion detection system, it is important to show that ebpH is capable of detecting a wide variety of attacks.
-The mimicry attacks described in Wagner and Soto's paper [@wagner02] are particularly interesting, as they were directly designed to defeat the original pH system (albeit an earlier version with much shorter lookahead pair window length) by constructing attack patterns that generate false negatives.

 ### Gathering and Analyzing Performance Data